meowjesty/hello-actix/readme.md

 ### Things to keep in mind

 The intention here is **not** to show how to implement a robust, **production** web service, these examples are exploratory projects.
-You're a tourist in Actixland enjoying the sights, taking some pictures, "Oh wow!
-They also have this thing here, crazy small world, huh?!".
+We'll be taking a tour in Actixland by implementing a very simple task management service, and increasing the amount of features as we get more familiar with what actix can offer.
+Starting with a basic actix app with a single route, and moving towards an app that supports protected routes.

 I've tried to keep dependencies to a minimum, focusing on the basics of the framework and its ecosystem.
 Another focal point was in keeping things "simple", this means that in places were things